dreamportdev/Osdev-Notes/02_Architecture/05_InterruptHandling.md

 | 6:5    | DPL       | The *Descriptor Privilege Level* determines the highest cpu ring that can trigger this interrupt via software.
 A default of zero is fine. |
 | 7      | Present   | If zero, means this descriptor is not valid and we don't support handling this vector.
 Set this bit to tell the cpu we support this vector, and that the handler address is valid. |

 Let's look closer at the type field.
 We have two options here, with only one difference between them: an interrupt gate will clear the interrupt flag before running the handler function, and a trap gate will not.
 Meaning if a trap gate is used, interrupts can occur while inside of the handler function.
-There are situations where this is useful, but you'll know those when you encounter them.
+There are situations where this is useful, but we will know those when we encounter them.
 An interrupt gate should be used otherwise.
 They have the following values for the `type` field:

 - Interrupt gate: `0b1110`.
 - Trap gate: `0b1111`.

 The DPL field is used to control which cpu rings can trigger this vector with a software interrupt.
 On x86 there are four protection rings (0 being the most privileged, 3 the least).
 Setting DPL = 0 means that only ring 0 can issue a software interrupt for this vector, if a program in another ring tries to do this it will instead trigger a *general protection fault*.
 For now we have no use for software interrupts, so we'll set this to 0 to only allow ring 0 to trigger them.

 That's a lot writing, but in practice it won't be that complex.
 Let's create a function to populate a single IDT entry for us.
-In this example we'll assume your kernel code selector is 0x8, but yours may not be.
+In this example we'll assume the kernel code selector is 0x8, but it may not be.

 ```c
 interrupt_descriptors idt[256];